-Below are selected crime reports for the week of April 30, 2018.
+Below are selected crime reports for last week, ending on Sunday at midnight.
 This is not a comprehensive list of incidents in Bellevue.
 For more information, please visit our interactive crime map.
 Continue reading “Selected Bellevue Crime Reports For September 3 – 9”

 This past Saturday at 6:40 p.m., Bellevue Police responded to a report of a disturbance in the parking lot of the Emerald Ridge apartment complex, located in the 3000 block of 118th Ave SE in Bellevue.
 Several witnesses called to report a disturbance between a male and a female.
 The male, later identified as a 38-year-old Puyallup resident, was driving a stolen vehicle and was involved in an argument with a female driving a van who was later identified as a 36-year-old Olympia resident.
 While Officers were responding, witnesses reported that the male had a handgun and pointed it at the female.
 Witnesses stated that the male shot the gun into the bushes during the altercation.
 The female then went back to her van and allegedly intentionally rammed it into the stolen vehicle as the male was sitting in it.